csdu/sankalan-2019/source/_events/pictionary.blade.md

 isnontech: true
 isfunlearn: true
 image: https://4.bp.blogspot.com/-Kwu49LImCF4/WonkLxGFgzI/AAAAAAAAAJo/4LRVuBFVbcwHMOaoedDSVKcDyhIdZb5rACLcBGAs/s1600/pictionary.png
-details:
+---
 - It is a non-technical event that will be held for the entire 2 days.
 - People who wish to play can deposit a minimal amount of Rs 10 for every new time.
 - You will be given a word from any domain, and will be required to explain that, by drawing anything related to the same on the board, to the audience in a time span of 2 minutes.
 - Prompting or adopting any illegal means can lead to disqualification.
 - So, let the artist inside you play and win exciting PRIZES.
-    - 'Registration fee: Rs.
-10/-'
+- Registration fee: **&#x20B9;10/-**
----